 - Cesarean section.
 The risk of needing a c-section is six times greater for women with fibroids.

-- Baby is breech.
+- The baby is breech.
 The baby is not positioned well for vaginal delivery.

 - Placental abruption.
 The placenta breaks away from the wall of the uterus before delivery.
 When this happens, the fetus does not get enough oxygen.